 We will cover the major considerations which are price, features and then number of switches for your CCNA lab.

 So probably the biggest consideration on what type of Cisco switch(es) you will have in your CCNA lab is what your budget is.
-Cisco CCNA lab switches can run the gamut from about $35 at the time of this writing for a Cisco 2950 switch to roughly $230 for a Cisco 3560 switch.
+Cisco CCNA lab switches can run the gamut from about $70 at the time of this writing for a Cisco 2960 switch to roughly a few hundred dollars for a Cisco 3750v2 switch.
 So let’s take a look at each switch you will probably consider for your CCNA lab from a price perspective.

 Cisco 2950 CCNA Lab Switch

-So back to the Cisco 2950 Standard Image switch.
-This is a Layer 2 switch that runs basically 98% of the commands that are covered on both the CCENT and CCNA exams.
-So it is a great, low cost switch that probably has some sort of place in your lab.
-Next we have the Cisco 2950-T, the 2950-G, the 2950-C and any other 2950 that runs the EI (Enhanced Image) IOS.
+The 2950 also comes in a few other models, the Cisco 2950-T, the 2950-G, the 2950-C and any other 2950 that runs the EI (Enhanced Image) IOS.
 This is a little different than Standard Image 2950 and costs on average $10 to $15 more than the standard switch.
 So what do you get for the extra $10 to $15 in additional features?
 I am glad you asked!
 You will then be able to run RSTP, MISTP and Enhanced QoS commands on your switch.
+The problem here is that you are still stuck on IOS 12, completely stuck on an only layer 2 device and still not running IOS 12.
+The cost on this switch is also so close to the 2960 switch that we will talk about next, that is just doesn’t make any sense to skimp a matter of $10 dollars or so to massively limit your capability.
+For this reason, we no longer even offer this switch.

 Cisco 2960 CCNA Lab Switch

 The next switch we will talk about is the Cisco 3550 Layer 3 switch.
 Being it is a Layer 3 switch, you can do routing on your switch!
 This is a super cool feature.
 Now this is just touched on really at a high level in your CCNA studies and Cisco CCNA lab.
-It can do all the things the 2950 and 2960 switches can do and more.
+It can do all the things the 2950 and a lot of what the 2960 switch can do and more at the layer 3 level.
 Another thing is these switches also run a SI or EI IOS.
 Again Standard Image or Enhanced Image.
-You will want to make sure you get one with the Enhanced Image for your Cisco certification lab studies.
-Finally, the Cisco 3550 is something you must have in your CCNP lab.
-So if you are planning on continuing to the Cisco CCNP track, you might want to start to build out your CCNA lab to match the CCNP lab blueprint.
-In that case, you are going to want some 3550 or better switches in your lab.
-I almost forgot.
-The Cisco 3550 is actually one of the best value switches for your CCENT and CCNA labs as currently they are running about $80 which for that price provides a lot of bang for the buck!
+You will want to make sure you get one with the Enhanced Image for your Cisco certification lab studies, which is what we carry.
+The downside to this switch it that it, once again, is limited to IOS 12 and cannot run IOS 15.

 Cisco 3550 CCNA Lab Switch